apache/mxnet/docs/tutorials/gluon/performance.md

 import numpy as np
 ```

 An Amazon EC2 p3.2xlarge instance was used to benchmark the code in this tutorial.
 You are likely to get different results and find different bottlenecks on other hardware, but these tips and tricks should still help improve training speed for bottleneck components.
-A GPU is recommended for this example.
+A GPU is recommended for this tutorial.

 ```python